victorpv/i2s_libmaple/README.md

 # STM32F1 I2S LIBRARY WITH MP3 Player

 # This DOC is an AI generated draft and may contain errors.
+# This code is for libmaple based stm32 core.
+NOT for the STM32 HAL based core.
+References to the HAL core are incorrect.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Platform](https://img.shields.io/badge/platform-STM32F1-blue.svg)